Shelton Williams, President

 Email: gray@osgoodcenter.org

-Grayson is an honors student majoring in Global Studies at Elon University.
-At Elon, he has participated in Model UN, the Change Makers Scholarship Program, and experiential learning.
-He is scheduled to attend the Asian Financial Forum in Hong Kong as a Research Assistant for Sheldon Ray, the International Portfolio Manager for Raymond James, in January 2024.
-For the Osgood Center as a Program Associate, he has: undertaken the Professional Development Program, helped stage the World Scout Model UN at the 2019 Jamboree, managed the online Zoom component of the 2020 Summer Symposium on Foreign Policy, and directed the Washington Immersion introduction program for Summer 2021 Program Associates.
+Grayson is a Dean’s Scholarship student at Johns Hopkins School of Advanced International Studies.
+At Elon University, he participated in Model UN, the Change Makers Scholarship Program, and experiential learning at Elon University.
+He also attended the Asian Financial Forum in Hong Kong as a Research Assistant for Sheldon Ray, the International Portfolio Manager for Raymond James, in January 2024.
+For the Osgood Center as a Program Associate, he has: undertaken the Professional Development Program, helped stage the World Scout Model UN at the 2019 Jamboree, managed the Summer Symposium on Foreign Policy in 2024 and 2025, and directed the Washington Immersion introduction program for Summer 2021 Program Associates.
 In 2022, he interned with the Georgetown Preservation Society in which he assisted in the restoration and historical detailing of the Mt Zion Black Cemetery (and stop on the Underground Railroad).
-Like many Osgood participants, he has his sights on graduate school in International Affairs in the near future.
+In 2025, he studied abroad in London and interned at Invest Africa.
+He has been AD at Osgood since 2024.